Blog

 Most foreman apps track location.
 A commercial specialty sub's foreman doesn't need GPS — he needs a phone that captures field documentation at the point of work.
 Here's what that looks like.

-Electrical Contractor Time Tracking: How Commercial Electrical Subs Track Labor Across Rough-In, Wire Pull, Panel, and Trim
+Read more →Electrical Contractor Time Tracking: How Commercial Electricians Track Labor Across Rough-In, Panel, and Trim

-Search 'electrical contractor software' and you get residential service dispatch tools.
-Commercial electrical subs on 9-month commercial jobs need phase-based tracking: rough-in, wire pull, panel (where every change order from the past eight months lands), and trim.
-Here's the cost code structure and why separating panel from trim is the change order conversation you need in week 35, not at closeout.
+Electrician time tracking for commercial construction isn't GPS and service calls — it's phase-based cost codes for rough-in, wire pull, panel, and trim.
+Here's the structure commercial electrical subs use and why separating panel from trim is the change order conversation you need in week 35, not at closeout.

 Search 'concrete contractor software' and you get enterprise heavy civil tools built for DOT contractors.
 Commercial concrete subs running elevated decks need phase-based tracking: forming (the production engine), placement, and finishing — with the forming cycle rate telling the PM whether the five-story building's schedule is on track in week two or week twelve.